atilaneves/reggae/README.md

     const app = Target("myapp", "dmd -of$out $in", [mainObj, mathsObj]);
     mixin build!(app);

-That was just an example.
-To build D apps with no external dependencies, this will suffice:
+That was just an example to illustrate the low-level primitives.
+To build D apps with no external dependencies, this will suffice and is similar to using rdmd:

     import reggae;
     alias app = executable!(App("src/main.d", "myapp"),